 You’ve waited the requisite amount of time, but your content marketing efforts aren’t generating leads, let alone sales.
 But you know content marketing is a good idea; you’ve seen the stats.
 So why are you getting little or no results?
 Well, it could be that you’re making mistakes that are undermining your goals.
 Below are four common content marketing mistakes and suggestions for turning things around:

 1. You’re selling instead of informing

 A director of data governance once had an extremely negative reaction when I suggested white papers as a source of information.
 He said that none of the white papers he’d read had been useful, even when their titles promised educational content.
 They’d just been promoting a product or service.
 Now, he saw all white papers as useless.

-Note: The good news is that director is still in the minority.
+Note: The good news is that the director is still in the minority.
 DemandGen Report’s 2019 Content Preferences Survey found that 56% of respondents saw white papers as valuable resources for the early stage of the buyer’s journey.
 But it’s a reminder that content marketing misdeeds can cause real problems for the rest of us.

 2. You don’t have a content plan/strategy